You will have regular follow up appointments to check on your recovery and to help you with any side effects of treatment.

 Your doctor may also use blood tests to see if your treatment has affected your pituitary gland.
 Your pituitary gland is in your brain and controls many functions of the body by producing chemical messengers (hormones).

 You will not have all of these tests at every visit to your specialist.
 But your doctor will probably examine you at each appointment.

-You may need to go back to hospital to see the speech therapist if you have had any changes to your speech.
-You can arrange this through your specialist or nurse when you attend the outpatients' clinic.
+You may need to go back to hospital to see the speech and language therapist if you have had any changes to your speech.
+Your cancer specialist or nurse specialist will arrange this when you attend the outpatient clinic.

-If you have a check up coming up, and would like to see a speech therapist at the same time, you could telephone the clinic or your specialist’s secretary to arrange this.
+If you have a check up coming up, and would like to see a speech and language therapist at the same time, you could telephone their clinic or your cancer specialist's secretary to arrange this.

 Having your eyes checked

-If treatment that has affected your eyes or eyesight, you are likely to need regular check ups.
+If the treatment has affected your eyes or eyesight, you are likely to need regular check ups.

 Your cancer specialist (oncologist) or eye specialist (ophthalmologist) will recommend how often this should be.